 Apocalyptic signs can be interpreted in concrete manifestations.
-In this case, the Queen of Sheba represents both sun and moon; yet in the case of the Quranic Scripture a godbody interpretation of the sun would be as the black man and the moon as the black woman.
+In this case, the Queen of Sheba represents both sun and moon; yet in the case of the Quranic Scripture a godbody interpretation of the moon would be as the Black woman.

 So when is the resurrection?
 When the Sun and Moon are brought together – not only in body but in name too – then comes a sensual resurrection to coincide with the mental resurrection brought on by the Honorable Elijah Muhammad.

 Still, as the Gods love to use symbolism to justify complex theories: the moon does not produce its own light but reflects the light of the sun, yet the moon is still bringing light to the darkness and so is therefore divine in its own right.